I want to share the vision I have for businesses and customers everywhere.

 Leaders who understand the ‘why’ behind their metrics.
-Those who are informed by qualitative customer insight data that they collect from customers and not the stories they create in their heads or the manipulated stories that people tell as they “manage upwards”.
+Those who are informed by qualitative customer insights data that they collect from customers and not the stories they create in their heads or the heavily tailored stories that people tell as they “manage upwards”.

 Leaders who choose to talk to their customers first–before they make big decisions–so they can understand the negative and positive ways that decision will impact their customers.

 This is our vision.
 This is every courageous leader’s movement.